-California Nurse Realizes Her New Co-Worker Was Her Patient 28-Years Ago
+California Nurse Realizes Her New Co-Worker Was Her Patient 28 Years Ago

 The 28-year-old texted his father shortly after meeting Wong to tell the retired police officer of the incredible coincidence, and David Seminatore then found an old photo he had taken of Wong holding his son as a tiny baby while in the NICU.

-‘As a nurse, it’s kind of like your reward,” Wong said.
+“As a nurse, it’s kind of like your reward,” Wong said.